ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * REQ9: Specify if any part of the KDC interface as defined in {{I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: TODO

-* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC : TODO
+* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC : the Resource Type (rt=) Link Target Attribute value "core.ps.gm" is registered in Section {{core_rt}}.

 * REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending